null

 3. Much as the diamond has a heart shape, the heart lacks a crucial component that would have made it a true heart – the cleavage.

-The Royal Purple Heart Diamond is probably the most mysterious famous diamond in the world.
+The Royal Purple Heart Diamond is probably the most mysterious and famous diamond in the world.
 The much we know is that it sports a unique color and shape.
 That suggests the diamond may be quite expensive, even though it’s yet to be appraised.
 Here are more unique diamonds you may want to check out.